wzwright/League-Item-Set-Downloader/README.md

 # League-Item-Set-Downloader
-Downloads item sets, made for Riot API challenge 2.0 https://developer.riotgames.com/discussion/announcements/show/2lxEyIcE PHP, JS, and jQuery with AJAX
+Downloads item sets, made for Riot API challenge 2.0 (https://developer.riotgames.com/discussion/announcements/show/2lxEyIcE)

+Made with PHP, JS, and jQuery with AJAX

 curlPage.php gets the mobafire page and sends it to the client download.php converts the JSON text to a file that is downloaded